JessWinterborne/JessWinterborne/README.md

 I'm Jess, a recent mathematics masters graduate from the University of Bristol, and a current graduate devops / software engineer for the UK Civil Service.
 I initially learned to code in Python, but am gaining experience with various different programming languages as part of my current job.

 🔭 I’m currently working on
-- [Desk_Booking_App](https://github.com/JessWinterborne/Desk_Booking_App) - A containerised office desk booking Application, with a Spring Boot back-end and a PostgreSQL database.
+- [Desk_Booking_App](https://github.com/JessWinterborne/Desk_Booking_App) - A containerised office desk booking application, with a Spring Boot back-end and a PostgreSQL database.
 Orchestrated via Docker Compose.
 Intending to implement a React front-end.
 - QIT / QC Algorithms - Implementing different quantum information theory / quantum computing algorithms in Python.

 🌱 My latest projects